cwoodruf/lifelinevm/telephony/README.md

 This is a reference build of asterisk that is known to work.
 Its identical to asterisk but contain the apps/app_recordkeys.c (RecordKeys) asterisk application that can branch based on used input while recording.
-RecordKeys is not part of the current asterisk distribution but I have send along a patch: https://issues.asterisk.org/view.php?id=17487
+RecordKeys is not part of the current asterisk distribution but I have sent along a patch: https://issues.asterisk.org/view.php?id=17487

 This version of RecordKeys also differs from Record in that it does not automatically delete